YengHer919/CS146/README.md

 the left and right paths of the tree and if both returned some node, then that node was the LCA.
 I finished by building trees and testing my function

+Quick note: for the following java assingments, the TreeNode class will not be defined because I am creating all of these assingments as different classes on one project to better organize my IDE

 # Lab 4

 I recursively checked if the current and children nodes were null.
 Then, I switched the